Mark Kiger: Amateur career

 Kiger attended La Jolla High School in La Jolla, California.
-Out of high school, Kiger was drafted by the Boston Red Sox in the 27th round of the 1999 Major League Baseball Draft, but did not sign.
-He attended Grossmont College, then transferred to the University of Florida, where he played for coach Andy Lopez and coach Pat McMahon's Florida Gators baseball teams from 2000 to 2002.
+He attended Grossmont College, was drafted by the Boston Red Sox in the 27th round of the 1999 Major League Baseball draft, but did not sign.
+Instead, he transferred to the University of Florida, where he played for coach Andy Lopez and coach Pat McMahon's Florida Gators baseball teams from 2000 to 2002.
 He developed a reputation as a hitter, with a .403 batting average, 104 hits and ninety runs scored, while drawing sixty walks, in 2002.
 After leading the team for three consecutive seasons in scoring, his 212 runs scored remains fifth on the Gators' career records list.

 Professional career

-The Oakland Athletics selected Kiger out of Florida as a fifth round selection in the 2002 Major League Baseball Draft.
+The Oakland Athletics selected Kiger out of Florida as a fifth round selection in the 2002 Major League Baseball draft.
 Kiger was initially assigned to the Vancouver Canadians, where he hit .244/.346/.362 while moving to second base.
 He led Class A Short Season Northwest League second basemen in fielding percentage (.969).
 In 2003, Kiger hit .281/.375/.411 with the Modesto A's.
-He cracked 38 doubles, scored 95 and drew 77 walks while striking out 106 times.
+He cracked 38 doubles, scored 95 runs, and drew 77 walks, while striking out 106 times.
 He led the Class-A Advanced California League in walks.

 In 2004, Kiger batted .263/.369/.355 for the Midland RockHounds of the Class AA Texas League and walked 78 times and was 3 for 13 with three walks for the Sacramento River Cats of the Class AAA Pacific Coast League.
 He led the Texas League in fielding percentage at second base (.979).
 The next season, he was back with Midland and had an almost identical season - .267/.360/.367, 68 walks and the league-leading fielding percentage at2B (.988).
 Starting another year at Midland in 2006, Kiger hit .307/.379/.450 and got a longer look at Sacramento (.233/.348/.330).

+With the minor league season over, Kiger was employed at his offseason job when he was contacted by the Athletics.
+The team had been losing infielders to injury, and needed infield help.
+Starting second baseman Mark Ellis broke a finger swinging at a pitch during the ninth inning of Game Two of the 2006 American League Division Series against the Minnesota Twins, prematurely ending his season.
+Oakland had already suffered injuries to Bobby Crosby and Antonio Perez.
+Two days after Ellis suffered his injury, the Athletics completed the three game sweep of the Twins, thus advancing to the ALCS against the Detroit Tigers.
+On October 9, the A's selected the contract of Mark Kiger off of the roster of their AA Midland affiliate, adding him to the Athletics' major league roster on the day before the start of the ALCS against Detroit.